 Connecticut's federal board conducted research on historical sale prices.
-This research was not the work of the frontline officials acting in the first instance; Connecticut's federal board, like all the others, refrained from telling its assistant assessors to look up or use historical sale prices in the first instance.
+This research was not the work of the frontline officials acting in the first instance; Connecticut's federal board, like all the others, refrained from telling its assistant assessors to look up or use historical sale prices.
 Rather, the board members themselves undertook the research initiative, after they received the results of the frontline assessment, as part of their process for making district-wide mass revisions.
-The board used the initial valuations by the assistant assessors to calculate "the average value of [houses and lands] in the several Assessment Districts," of which there were 67, and the board then "voted to visit about thirty districts [and] compare the valuation with the sales for a few years past."
-The members split into pairs and traveled the state, gathering sale price information, before meeting again one month hence, and the board apparently had at least a few principal assessors look up sales in their respective localities as part of this revision-stage research.
-It appears that this whole research initiative was unusual and perhaps unique among the federal boards, as the federal valuation in Connecticut ended up being unusually expensive and for that reason prompted unwelcome
+The board used the initial valuations by the assistant assessors to calculate "the average value of [houses and lands] in the several Assessment Districts," of which there were 67.
+The board then "voted to visit about thirty districts [and] compare the valuation with the sales for a few years past."
+The members split into pairs and traveled the state, gathering sale-price information, before meeting again one month hence, 419 and the board apparently had at least a few principal assessors look up sales in their respective localities as part of this revision-stage research.